asielh1n1/zunkernel/README.md

 * zun.on(event_name,fnCallback) //Allow listen some event emitted by the framework
 * zun.emit(event_name,data) //Allow emit a framework's event
 * zun.console(value[,type])//Allows display by command console.
 The type parameter can take several values success (default), error, warning.
+* zun.encrypt(text) //Encrypt a text string with the aes-256 algorithm
+* zun.dencrypt(text) //Decrypt a text string with the aes-256 algorithm

 ##Commands